Dalgarven Mill – Museum of Ayrshire Country Life and Costume: Riverside walk

 The Stewarton flower or pink purslane (Claytonia sibirica) is common in wetter areas.
 It has white or pink flowers at this site, but closer to Stewarton it is almost always white.
 It seems that it was first introduced as a white variety in the Stewarton area in Victorian times and the common pink variety, introduced later, spread to other areas.
 Dalgarven, it seems, is on the edge of the white flower zone of dominance.
 Dalgarven is the only known site for the pocket plum gall (Taphrina padi) which develops on bird cherry.

 Coppicing of the riverside alder trees is still carried out.
 Alders grow well in wet soils and are specially adapted for the low nutrient conditions through having large root nodules containing nitrogen-fixing bacteria which enrich the soil in the same way as clover plants and other legumes.

 The many hedgerow trees in the vicinity of the mill were not planted by farmers for 'visual effect', they were crops and the wood was used for building and fencing.
 The miller needed beech or hornbeam wood for mill machinery, in particular the cogs on the drive wheels from the waterwheel.

 It is not generally appreciated how much the Ayrshire landscape has changed its character over the last few hundred years, for even in the 1760-70 Statistical Account it is stated that "there was no such thing to be seen as trees or hedges in the parish; all was naked and open".

 Water Betony or Green Figwort - the mill's rarest plant species.

 Countryside walks and the Sustrans cyclepath

 An entrance to Cleeve Cove Caves.

-A series of leaflets describing walks from the mill is available at a nominal fee.
 The Sustrans cyclepath from Irvine and Largs to Glasgow runs close nearby and cyclists often drop in for refreshment and a look around before heading up passed the Blair Estate and then along the old Lochwinnoch railway line via the Clyde Muirshiel Regional Park to Johnstone, Glasgow or Kilmacolm.
 The Dusk Water joins the Garnock at Dalgarven and one of Ayrshire's most interesting natural curiosities, Cleeves Cove cave system in the Dusk Glen, is within walking distance via Cockenzie and Auchenskeith farms.

-Geocaching

-The popular pastime of geocaching is represented on the nature walk by a hidden cache which contains a log book for visitors' comments and a 'take something and leave something choice'.
-A GPS is required for full participation, by logging on to the Geocaching website to enjoy visiting interesting (usually rural) locations.